COMM.STANFORD.EDU - Key Persons

 • Senior Fellow at the Freeman Spogli Institute

 Jennifer Pan is a political scientist whose research focuses on political communication, digital media, and authoritarian politics.
-She is the Sir Robert Ho Tung Professor of Chinese Studies, Professor of Communication and (by courtesy) Political Science, and a Senior Fellow at the Freeman Spogli Institute.
-Dr. Pan's research uses experimental and computational methods with large-scale datasets on political activity to answer questions about the role of digital media in authoritarian and democratic politics, including how political censorship, propaganda, and information manipulation work in the digital age and how preferences and behaviors are shaped as a result.
-Her book, Welfare for Autocrats: How Social Assistance in China Cares for its Rulers (Oxford, 2020) shows how China's pursuit of political order transformed the country's main social assistance program, Dibao.
-Her papers have appeared in peer reviewed publications such as the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Communication, and Science.
+She is the Sir Robert Ho Tung Professor of Chinese Studies, Professor of Communication and (by courtesy) Political Science and Sociology, and a Senior Fellow at the Freeman Spogli Institute.
+Dr. Pan's research uses experimental and computational methods with large-scale datasets on political activity to answer questions about the role of digital media in politics, including how political censorship, propaganda, and information manipulation work in the digital age and how preferences and behaviors are shaped as a result.
+Her work has appeared in peer-reviewed publications such as the American Political Science Review, American Journal of Political Science, Journal of Politics, Science, and Nature.
 She graduated from Princeton University, summa cum laude, and received her Ph.D. from Harvard University's Department of Government.
-Education BA, Princeton University, School of Public and International Affairs (2004) PhD, Harvard University, Government (2015)
+Education BA, Princeton University, School of Public and International Affairs (2004) PhD, Harvard University, Government (2015) Jennifer Pan Sir Robert Ho Tung Professor in Chinese Studies Professor of Communication Senior Fellow, Freeman Spogli Institute For International Studies jp1@stanford.edu 650.725.7326 jenpan.com McClatchy Hall, Rm.
+330 Pan's research examines the role of digital media in the politics of authoritarian and democratic contexts.
+Read About Jennifer Pan

 Jeremy Bailenson